rickardsjodin/CS2-demo-analysis/why_round_swing_makes_sense.md

 Contrast this with REZ.
 While having significantly fewer kills overall, his kills had more impact on the ultimate outcome, and he had less impactful deaths.
 Most notably, a 13% conversion into a round win in round 15 (giving him +87%), and a 1v1 clutch in round 18 (+55.1%).
 These two rounds gave Gamer Legion two rounds on the board, contributing heavily to the ultimate goal of Counter-Strike: winning rounds.

-So the results from Round Swing can be brutal. **But not because the metric itself is brutal – but because the objective of Counter-Strike can be brutal.**
+**The results from Round Swing may sometimes seem harsh, but this isn't a flaw in the metric.
+Rather, it's a testament to the unforgiving, objective-focused nature of the game itself.**

 #### Addressing the Underlying Difficulty with Round Swing and Future Potential